HughAndBecky/Hugh-CV/content/project/2011-Mexico-Documentation.md

 title = "Meꞌphaa Language Documentation"

 # Project summary to display on homepage.
 summary = "A collaboration with an experienced linguist.
-I contributed extensive metadata and technical audio-visual expertise to the team."
+I contributed extensive metadata and technical audio-visual expertise a team of people from the USA and Meꞌphaa speakers."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Mexico-Language-Documentation-square.jpg"